TheQwertiest/foo_spider_monkey_panel/README.md

 `FileSystemObject` and `XMLHttpRequest` to work with the local file system, access the internet, etc.

 If your system has IE9 or later installed, you'll have access to `ECMAScript5` features.
-You'll need to make sure the 'Chakra' script engine is selected in the configuration window.
+You'll need to make sure the `Chakra` script engine is selected in the [Configuration Window](https://github.com/marc2k3/foo_jscript_panel/wiki/Configuration-Window).
 As of `v2`, Windows XP is now supported and support for Vista/7/WINE with IE7/IE8 has been restored.

 Here are just some of the features provided by the component...